AamirH1/CreditCardAPI/README.md

 Credit Card Application

-It's n small credit card rest api aplication which allows you to add new credit card accounts and view them as a list.
+It's a small credit card rest api aplication which allows you to add new credit card accounts and view them as a list.
+Luhn algorithm is used for card validation.

 Steps to Setup
 ===============